nus-cs2103-AY2223S2/ip/docs/README.md

 ## Features

 ### Add task
-You can add 3 types of tasks: to do, deadline or arrive.
+You can add 3 types of tasks: to do, deadline or event.
 You also have the option to tag your tasks with a keyword.

 ### Delete task